-After the task is finished, you can recharge the battery using a standard 120 volt outlet via the rear access charging port.
-It’s a low maintenance, no filters, no spark plugs and no belts, which makes it a cost-effective choice.
+After the task is finished, you can recharge the battery using a standard 120-volt outlet via the rear access charging port.
+It’s low maintenance, no filters, no spark plugs, and no belts, which makes it a cost-effective choice.
 It’s 1UL listed and comes with a three-year limited warranty and a one-year battery warranty.

 - Fully electric.